Young & Wild (2012 film)

 Young & Wild (Joven y alocada) is a 2012 Chilean coming-of-age comedy-drama film directed by Marialy Rivas and co-written by Marialy Rivas, Camila Gutiérrez, María José Viera-Gallo and Pedro Peirano.
 Starring Alicia Rodríguez and Maria Gracia Omegna, the film tells the story of Daniela, a 17-year-old bisexual girl who writes a blog about the conflicts she experiences between her evangelical Protestant, conservative family and her sexuality.
-The film was released at the Sundance Film Festival in 2012 where it was awarded the World Cinema Screenwriting Award.
+The film premiered at the 2012 Sundance Film Festival where it was awarded the World Cinema Screenwriting Award.

 Plot

 Daniela is a 17-year-old girl who resides in Santiago, Chile.
-Despite her family's devout Protestant beliefs, she eagerly explores her sexuality through both casual sex and a blog titled "Young and Wild."
+Despite her family's devout Protestant beliefs, she eagerly explores her sexuality through both casual sex and a blog titled "Young and Wild".
 The blog serves as a platform where she questions her church's teachings and documents her sexual adventures, including her first experiences with masturbation, oral sex, and anal sex.
 As her blog gains popularity, it attracts comments from people ranging from supportive to gossipy, and even some who outright proposition her for sex.

 Following an incident where she is caught having sex with another student, Daniela is expelled from her conservative Christian school.
 Her mother initially does not react to the news.
 Daniela later learns that her beloved aunt, a bohemian and a role model for her, has been hospitalized due to cancer.
 While at the hospital, Daniela's aunt pleads with her mother not to send Daniela to perform grueling missionary work.
 As a result, Daniela takes a job as a gofer at a local Christian television station, where she meets her coworkers Tomás and Antonia.

 Daniela finds herself immediately drawn to Tomás and begins to fantasize about him.
 The two start dating, but Tomás refuses to engage in premarital sexual activity.
 Sexually frustrated, Daniela tries to seduce him and has some degree of success.
 After complaining to Antonia, she is invited to a party where she briefly performs oral sex on Tomás until he stops her.
 As she leaves the party, Daniela whispers to Antonia that she had intended to have sex with both Tomás and her.
-Soon after, Daniela and Antonia begin an affair that Daniela documents on her blog.
+Soon afterwards, Daniela begins a bisexual affair with Antonia that Daniela documents on her blog.